 Also the bottom of the club is not perfectly straight, but slightly curved.
 So you need a very experienced fitter to bend a golf club correctly and do it consistently for the whole set.
 Yes there are many who will bend your clubs but the outcome may not be what you expected.
 Discover more about the most compact electric golf trolley.

 I prefer to leave the club head as it came from the factory, and set the lie angle by changing the length of the club.
 This achieves the same result, but retains the integrity of the lie/loft relationship as it was originally designed.
 A slightly longer or shorter club will adapt better to your stance, and give you a more natural more consistent swing.

 Swingweight is also a factor to consider as bending clubs will change the swingweight, and lengthening the clubs will change it as well.
 It is however much easier to maintain consistent swingweight throughout your set by adding ½ an inch to your clubs than by bending each one individually. t.
 Again in my opinion swingweight is not as important as MOI, and even then you have to have everything else right before you worry about swingweigh, so this probably would only be relevant if you played golf professionally.

 At Better Golf Clubs we design golf clubs which will deliver the club face square at impact and achieve optimum club head speed.
 We work with you to determine the frequency, torque, and kick point that will suit your game, and build a set of clubs to optimize these parameters.
-Contact me at firstname.lastname@example.org to get started, and get the Correct Lie Angle on your clubs.
+For more information you can always contact www.sudburygolfclubltd.co.uk.